Contact(217) 300-0200 firstname.lastname@example.org

 - Master of Social Work, Social Policy and Evaluation – University of Michigan

-Karen Tabb Dina, PhD, MSW is associate professor in the University of Illinois at Urbana-Champaign School of Social Work and faculty affiliate at Carle Foundation Hospital, the Lemann Institute for Brazilian Studies, and the Women and Gender in Global Perspectives.
-Her research agenda focuses identifying risk factors for morbidity and mortality among perinatal women and clinical factors to improve minority health.
-Dr. Tabb has authored over 80 publications, including articles in journals such as Ethnicity & Health, General Hospital Psychiatry, The Journal of Affective Disorders and the Journal of Psychosomatic Research.
-She is an expert collaborator (in the areas of diabetes, mental health, maternal health, and North America) for the Global Burden of Disease Study where she contributes in estimating population morbidity and mortality for 188 countries.
-She serves on the board of directors for the National Association of Perinatal Social Workers.
+Dr. Karen Tabb Dina’s current research agenda focuses identifying risk factors for morbidity and mortality among perinatal women and clinical factors to improve minority health.
+Dr. Tabb Dina is also an expert collaborator (in the areas of diabetes, mental health, maternal health, and North America) for the Global Burden of Disease Study where she assists in estimating population morbidity and mortality for 188 countries.